-- Basic concepts, principles, methods, and practical applications of the Cartography and Geographic Information System (GIS). - ✓ Fundamental concepts of remote sensing for the surveillance phytosanitary. - ✓ Notions on the Decision Support System (DSS).

-- ✓ Capacity of exploit the technological innovations for and better disease control. - Intersect between scientific, legislative, and phytosanitary service activities for effective control strategies of pests and pathogens.
+- Basic concepts, principles, methods, and practical applications of the Cartography and Geographic Information System (GIS). - ✓ Fundamental concepts of remote sensing for the surveillance phytosanitary. - ✓ Notions on the Decision Support System (DSS). - ✓ Capacity of exploit the technological innovations for and better disease control. - ✓ Intersect between scientific, legislative, and phytosanitary service activities for effective control strategies of pests and pathogens. - Assess pest threats in a new area through the elaboration of a Pest Risk Analysis (PRA) and propose an appropriate contingency plan.